plank/laravel-metable/README.md

 ## Features

 - One-to-many polymorphic relationship allows attaching data to Eloquent models without needing to adjust the database schema.
-- Data type conversion system allows data of numerous different types (null, boolean, integer, float, string, array, object, eloquent model, eloquent collection) to be stored, queried and retrieved.
+- Type conversion system allows data of numerous different scalar and object types to be stored and retrieved.
+See the documentation for the list of supported types.

 ## Example Usage